North Main Street at Route 460 - Blacksburg

 Drivers can expect lane closures on Route 460 and North Main Street and that some turning movements will be restricted at times.
 The connection of Bishop Road to Route 460 may be closed as part of this project.
 VDOT will make every effort to schedule the majority of lane closures during off peak travel times and/or during the summer months when school is out of session.

 When will construction start and be finished?

-VDOT plans for construction to start in late 2018 or early 2019.
-Completion is expected to be complete by late 2019.
+VDOT started construction to start in summer 2018.
+Completion is expected to be complete by December 2018.

 How did the flashing beacons that were installed on Route 460 impact safety at this intersection?

 The flashers were activated in December 2014 and initial reporting indicates crashes have decreased and have been less severe.
 Despite this improvement, the crash and injury rates for the intersection remain higher than the statewide averages for similar roadways.
 Additionally, mitigations from signs tend to diminish over time as drivers become more accustomed to them.